fontforge/designwithfontforge.com/en-US/Glossary.md

 ### CID-keyed font

-A PostScript font in which the glyphs are index by CID and not by name.
+A PostScript font in which the glyphs are indexed by CID and not by name.

 ### CJK